SiteRelEnby/anduril2/README.md

 //#define B_TIMING_OFF B_TIMEOUT_T //only turn the light off when sure that's what the user wanted, causes 'delayed' off (default)
 //#define B_TIMING_ON B_RELEASE_T //more immediate on, but causes a blink when selecting a higher button combo from off mode (default)
 //#define B_TIMING_ON B_TIMEOUT_T //wait before coming on - prevents a blink when doing other actions (config, lock, etc.) but adds a delay to 1C -> on
 // NOTE: on from lockout is more complicated since there is no way to directly configure it.
-TODO: should be simple enough to add a delay that's longer than RELEASE_TIMEOUT before momentary from lock...
+See `MOMENTARY_WHEN_LOCKED_DELAY` in next section.

 //#define DEFAULT_2C_STYLE 1  // 0: no turbo.
 1: 2C always turbo.
 2: 2C goes to top of ramp, or turbo if already at top
 //#define DEFAULT_2C_STYLE_SIMPLE 2  // same but for Simple UI.